TLeonidas/Tleonidas/README.md

 ## Hello there!

-I'm a sophomore at Houston Community College (HCC) studying AI, and passionate about leveraging Machine Learning into innovative and reliable business solutions.
+I'm a sophomore at Houston Community College (HCC) studying AI.
+I'm passionate about leveraging Machine Learning techniques for social good.
 Here's a quick overview of my background and interests:

 ### 💻 Skills